vitillo/yampl/README.md

 In other words, a trivially copyable type is any type for which the underlying bytes can be copied to an array of char or unsigned char and into a new object of the same type, and the resulting object would have the same value as the original.

-The implementation determines at run-time the best communication strategy possible in order to reduce the latency and to increase the bandwidth for the current communication pattern:
+Different communication strategies are offered to provide the best performances for the given problem:
 * **Inter-thread:** Lock Free Queues
 * **Inter-process (local):**
-    * "small" messages: Lock Free Queues over POSIX Shared Memory
+    * "small" messages: Lock Free Queues over POSIX Shared Memory, optimized for latency
-    * "big" messages: UNIX Pipes (vmsplice)
+    * "big" messages: UNIX Pipes (vmsplice), optimized for bandwidth
 * **Inter-process (distributed):** POSIX Sockets

-Furthermore, the library doesn't impose any order on the creation of the sockets, e.g. ClientSockets can be instantiated before their respective ServerSocket.

 ## Build, Test & Install
 ``` bash